hivellm/gov/teams/structure/TEAMS.md

-# 🏗️ **CMMV-Hive Teams Structure**
+# 🏗️ **HiveLLM Teams Structure**

 ## 📋 **Team Organization Overview**

-This document outlines the team structure for the CMMV-Hive project, organized by functional areas and proposal categories.
+This document outlines the team structure for the HiveLLM project, organized by functional areas and proposal categories.
 Each team has:

 - **👑 Leader**: General AI model responsible for coordination and strategic direction
 - **🔍 Reviewer**: Specialized AI model for technical review and quality assurance